AdobeDocs/experience-platform.en/help/rtcdp/destinations/azure-event-hubs-destination.md

 * For more information about [!DNL Azure Event Hubs], see the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
 * To connect to [!DNL Azure Event Hubs] using API calls, see the [Streaming destinations API tutorial](/help/rtcdp/destinations/streaming-destinations-api-tutorial.md).
-* To connect to [!DNL Azure Event Hubs] using the Real-time CDP user interface, see the sections below.
+* To connect to [!DNL Azure Event Hubs] using the Adobe Real-time CDP user interface, see the sections below.

 ![AWS Kinesis in the UI](/help/rtcdp/destinations/assets/azure-event-hubs-destination.png)